jd-58/CS361_Microservice_Hamilton/README.md

 ---

+## How to Access

+The code will be available on this Github repo.
+To run the code, you must have the latest version of Python installed, and must be able to import the "requests" library.
+In my examples, I used Pycharm, but any IDE will work.
+The program that is calling the microservice can be in any language, as long as it can make HTTP requests.

 ## How to Programmatically Request Data

 To request data from the microservice, send a POST request to the `/get_affirmation` endpoint with a JSON payload containing the `mood` key.
 The `mood` value should be a string representing the user's mood (e.g., "happy", "sad", "anxious", or "angry").
 The microservice will likely be running locally, or if on the web, at a certain url.
 The example call shows a URL for if you are running the microservice (and your app) locally.